-IP TAKE: This funder isn’t limited to Phoenix.
-Nonprofits all over the state see grants from this hockey team's foundation.
+IP TAKE: This funder is not limited to Phoenix, as nonprofits from all over the state see grants from this hockey team's foundation.

 PROFILE: The Arizona Coyotes Foundation (ACF) is the philanthropic arm of the National Hockey League (NHL) team, based in the Phoenix suburb of Glendale, Arizona.
 The Coyotes were founded in the early 1970s and compete in the Pacific Division of the Western Conference of the NHL.
 The team plays at Gila River Arena and has been under the ownership of IceArizona, LLC since August 2013.
 Grantmaking areas of interest are healthcare, education, and cultural arts programs for children and service men and women.